scipy-lectures/scientific-python-lectures/intro/numpy/array_object.rst

         :align: center
         :width: 65%

-You can also combine assignement and slicing:
+You can also combine assignment and slicing:

 .. sourcecode:: pycon